jokull/blog/src/_posts/server-actions-shopify-forms/post.md

 }
 ```

-Here's how you would use the hook
+Here's how you would use the hook in a client component.
+Again, if the page JavaScript hasn't loaded
+a form submit will annoyingly reload the page since an undefined `action` attribute defaults to
+current page, and the method is GET.
+In theory, this can be remedied for "best of both worlds"
+approach by assigning the server action to the form, letting the server action detect if `formData`
+is being sent and then do its best to validate it against the zod schema.

 ```tsx
 'use client';